UCSB-CMPTGCS20-S16/CS20-S16-lab03/Git-CSIL-Setup.md

 These are:

 1. Creating a `~/github` directory
-1. Setting up the git default name and email for your ACMS account
+1. Setting up the git default name and email for your CSIL account
 1. Creating an ssh public/private key pair
 1. Uploading your ssh public key to github.com